 Hotel Le Marais

 Find the beat of New Orleans at the Hotel Le Marais.
 Dip into the salt water outdoor pool and hang out in the lovely and quiet courtyard sanctuary when you want to escape the bustle outside.
 The Hotel Le Marais is definitely one of the coolest hotels in the city!

 Stained concrete floors and hand-hammered copper make the Loft 523 unlike any hotel in New Orleans.
 While many of the older elements of the structure are still apparent in the timber beams and twelve-foot warehouse ceilings, the loft apartments are all completely unique.
 With a 24/7 personal concierge on call and Herman Miller desks, you’ll almost feel like you’ve left the city- until you reach the front door and find yourself just steps from the French Quarter.

 The International House

 The International House is hailed to be New Orleans’s first boutique hotel.
 This modern hotel still pays tribute to its Beaux Arts architectural roots but with all the amenities you need to pamper yourself after a night out.
-Their incredible Fitness Center should be followed up with a hot shower utilizing the Aveda bath products that will have you ready to tackle another whisky night.
+Their incredible Fitness Center should be followed up with a hot shower utilizing the Aveda bath products that will have you ready to tackle another whiskey night.
 Their LOA bar serves up some impressive cocktails too, created by their in-house “Spirit Handler” Alan Walter.

-The Saint is an homage to the Old World New Orleans bordellos with hand painted murals juxtaposing with the minimalist white furniture housed in the century old Audubon Building, the Saint is both tranquil and opulent.
+The Saint is an homage to the Old World New Orleans bordellos with hand-painted murals juxtaposing with the minimalist white furniture housed in the century-old Audubon Building, the Saint is both tranquil and opulent.
 Luxurious clawfoot tubs and marble bathrooms await you in this French Quarter landmark!

 *This article was updated in September 2016 after being originally published in 2015.